dasch-swiss/dsp-api/docs/03-endpoints/api-admin/projects.md

 ```

 Operates on the following properties:

 - `knora-admin:projectRestrictedViewSize`: the IIIF size value
 - `knora-admin:projectRestrictedViewWatermark`: the path to the watermark image. **Currently not used!**

+Note: Restricted view settings only take effect, if a user has "Restricted View" permission on an image.